Optimal resource allocation for maintaining system solvency: Introduction

+Such an allocation rule is referred to as the {\em push-the-laggard strategy} \cite{TT2018}.
+In the emergency department analogy, this resembles a sickest-first rule; in a social welfare analogy, it resembles a prioritize-the-least-advantaged rule.
+Our main goal is to show that the answer to the above question depends sharply on the objective: prioritizing the weakest is optimal for a stringent system-survival criterion, but may fail for a maximize-the-number-of-survivors criterion, extending \cite{MS2006} for any finite number of agents/entities.

-We analyze this problem through its Hamilton--Jacobi--Bellman equation on the positive orthant, supplemented with absorbing boundary conditions at zero and recursive asymptotic conditions at infinity.
-Our first result identifies drift thresholds separating trivial and nontrivial regimes.
-In the nonnegative-drift case, we prove existence, uniqueness, and regularity of bounded classical solutions, and we establish a verification theorem linking the PDE to the value function.
-Our second result reveals a sharp dichotomy in the structure of optimal controls: the push-the-laggard policy is optimal for the all-survive criterion, but fails in general for the survivor-count criterion.
+Technically, we analyze this problem through its Hamilton--Jacobi--Bellman (HJB) equation on the positive orthant, supplemented with absorbing boundary conditions at zero and recursive asymptotic conditions at infinity.
+Our first result identifies drift thresholds distinguishing between trivial and nontrivial regimes.
+In the nontrivial regime, we solve the delicate question of identifying the boundary condition at infinity.
+We prove the existence, uniqueness, and regularity of bounded classical solutions, and establish a verification theorem linking the value function and the HJB equation.
+Our second result reveals a sharp dichotomy in the structure of optimal controls: the push-the-laggard strategy is optimal for the all-survive criterion, but fails in general for the survivor-count criterion.
+We prove these results by fine analysis of the HJB equation near the origin, which is the corner of the positive orthant.

-Many real-world allocation problems share a common tension: a planner must distribute a limited resource among several units whose situations evolve randomly, and the decision maker’s objective may reflect either efficiency, meaning maximizing the number of units that do well, or robustness, meaning avoiding catastrophic failure of the system as a whole.
-A vivid example comes from emergency departments: clinicians must allocate scarce resources such as physician time, ICU beds, ventilators, and diagnostic capacity to a finite number of patients, each with uncertain health trajectories.
-Operational research models of emergency departments emphasize that decisions must be made in real time under uncertainty, and that different prioritization rules can strongly affect system performance and patient outcomes.
-From a normative viewpoint, triage guidelines balance several ethical principles, such as ``save the most lives'', ``protect the worst-off'', and ``treat people equally'', and these principles can conflict in scarce-resource settings.

-A second viewpoint comes from social welfare design: should a planner concentrate effort on those closest to failure, following a maximin or Rawlsian intuition, or instead allocate effort where it yields the greatest aggregate benefit, following a more utilitarian logic?
-McKean and Shepp compared two distinct government tax policies towards companies in \cite{MS2006}: the republican policy gives tax breaks to the richer companies, while the democratic policy would perhaps give tax breaks to the weaker companies in the hope of keeping them alive and thereby reducing unemployment.
-Depending on the optimization criterion, they used a stochastic model and provided a mathematical formulation of the question.
-We extend their model, and the conjecture studied later can be interpreted precisely as follows:

-In the emergency-department analogy, this resembles a sickest-first rule; in a social-welfare analogy, it resembles a prioritize-the-least-advantaged rule.
-The paper shows that the answer depends sharply on the objective: prioritizing the weakest can be optimal for a stringent system-survival criterion, but can fail for a maximize-the-number-of-survivors criterion.